 Fired from her retail job and dumped by her musician boyfriend (Randall Park) all in the same day, directionless thirtysomething Emily Middleton (Amy Schumer) is in a state of flux.
 Her biggest problem now is finding a plus-one for the nonrefundable trip to Ecuador she booked as a romantic getaway.
 Heartbroken from her unforeseen break-up, Emily goes to visit divorced mother Linda (Goldie Hawn) and convinces Mom that she could use another adventure outside of staying home with her two cats and nerdy, agoraphobic adult son Jeffrey (Ike Barinholtz).
 Not long after arriving at the resort, while Linda stays back lounging with a good book, Emily meets a charming hunk named James (Tom Bateman), who shows interest at the bar and shows her a good night.
 In the morning, James offers to take both Emily and Linda on a day trip to see some local sights, but right before Linda’s guard goes back up, it’s too late.
-Mother and daughter realize that they have been kidnapped by a Colombian crime lord (Oscar Jaenada) who tries holding them for ransom before they escape and try to find their way through the jungle to the U.S. Embassy in Bogota.
+Mother and daughter have been kidnapped by a Colombian crime lord (Oscar Jaenada), who tries holding them for ransom before they escape and try to find their way through the jungle to the U.S. Embassy in Bogota.
 Along the way, too, Emily wishes her mother would stop insulting her for once and Linda wishes Emily would finally grow up.
 Maybe this will be the trip they needed to reconnect.